 Unwind.
 Have a strong support system off set.

-It’s so necessary to have a family and friends who “get” what you do, even if they don’t actually get your day to day.
+It’s so necessary to have a family and friends who “get” what you do, even if they don’t actually understand your day-to-day.
 When you want company and to blow off steam after a long day (hello happy hour!) or just to be left alone it’s important to surround yourself with people who respect that.
 And don’t waste your time with anyone who won’t understand why you might need to hibernate for a week after a show.

 Laugh.
 This is supposed to be fun!